 Traditional music streaming services focus on improving individual listening experiences.
 Whereas, in the future, we will see an increase in social features where one can collaborate with friends to build a playlist for a party or any occasion.

-Overall, they will be able to discuss their type of music, artists, and new discoveries with friends.
+Overall, they will be able to discuss their type of music, artists, and discoveries with friends.
 As a result, this will benefit people to expose themselves to new music through their friends, foster a sense of community, and connect with music lovers.

 3. High-Fidelity Audio is On the Rise